NovaVoidHowl/CVRFury/.Docs/Mass Conversion Tooling/Colliders, Constraints and Pointers-Receivers/Plan.md

 - see every convertible supported VRC constraint under that root
 - choose which items to convert
 - choose collider target types when needed
-- run the existing conversions in batch without visiting each GameObject manually
+- run the shared conversions in batch without visiting each GameObject manually
+- remove converted source VRC PhysBone Collider components as a separate cleanup action

+All success criteria above have been implemented and validated in Unity for the available package setup.
+Missing Dynamic Bone, MagicaCloth 1, and MagicaCloth 2 packages correctly disable unavailable collider target options.

 ## Final Points

-Keep the bulk tool thin and procedural.
+The completed bulk tool stays thin and procedural.

-Use the current inspectors as the source of truth for conversion behavior, and make the new window responsible only for discovery, selection, and dispatch.
+The shared compiled conversion APIs are the source of truth for conversion behavior, and the MassActions window is responsible for discovery, selection, dispatch, result display, and optional collider source cleanup.

 That gives the user mass conversion without duplicating the conversion logic already in the component UI.